Littoral combat ship: Design features

-In April 2012, Chief of Naval Operations Greenert said, "You won't send it into an anti-access area", rather groups of two or three ships are intended to be sent into areas where access is jeopardized to perform missions like minesweeping while under the cover of a destroyer.
-The LCS main purpose is to take up operations such as patrolling, port visits, anti-piracy, and partnership-building exercises to free up high-end surface combatants for increased combat availability.
+In April 2012, Chief of Naval Operations Greenert said, "You won't send it into an anti-access area"; rather, groups of two or three ships are intended to be sent into areas where access is jeopardized to perform missions like minesweeping while under the cover of a destroyer.
+The LCS's main purpose is to take up operations such as patrolling, port visits, anti-piracy, and partnership-building exercises to free up high-end surface combatants for increased combat availability.
 Navy Secretary Ray Mabus clarified that the ship could operate in combat areas while under the protection of other warships.
 The LCS's utility against high-tech enemies would be when working with and being covered by destroyers, like they do with aircraft carriers.
-With destroyers providing extended air and missile defense, the cheaper (one-fourth the cost of a destroyer) and more numerous LCS can sweep for mines and deploy more sophisticated submarine detecting sonar.
+With destroyers providing extended air and missile defense, the cheaper (one-fourth the cost of a destroyer) and more numerous LCS can sweep for mines and deploy more sophisticated submarine-detecting sonar.
 Following the decision to arm the LCS with anti-ship missiles, Navy wargames showed the adversary's risk calculus was radically changed, devoting more reconnaissance assets to trying to locate the smaller ships and sustaining heavier losses.

 The ships are planned to have a 3:2:1 manning concept.
 That is three ship crews, and two hulls for each ship that is on station at any time.
 The other ship and other two crews who are not on deployment will either be preparing for deployment or in rotation in or out of theater.
 The result is a 50% reduction in ships and a 25% reduction in crews (and smaller crew sizes) than traditional deployment practices.
 The ships were predicted to fall short in manning.
 The Navy has deployed ships with berthing modules in the mission bays in order to carry the crew required for operations.
-However the ships are designed with sufficient headroom to change from 2-high bunking to 3-high bunking, which would allow crew sizes of 100 if needed.
+However, the ships are designed with sufficient headroom to change from 2-high bunking to 3-high bunking, which would allow crew sizes of 100 if needed.

 The LCS is the first USN surface combatant class in a generation to not use the Aegis Combat System, though Aegis-equipped variants have been offered to foreign customers.
 They have suffered from problems in their communications and radars and will require refits in these areas.
-Neither LCS class is able to defend itself effectively against anti-ship cruise missiles, which are commonly employed in the littorals, but does have survivability via its ability to disperse in shallow waters better than larger warships.
+Neither LCS class is able to defend itself effectively against anti-ship cruise missiles, which are commonly employed in the littorals, although they can disperse in shallow waters better than larger warships.